apache/infrastructure-website/content/pages/asf-pelican-data.md

             reference[refs]['key_id'] = refs
             for item in reference[refs]:
                 if isinstance(reference[refs][item], bool):
-                    # fixup any boolean values to be ezt.boolean - essentially True -> "yes"
+                    # fix up any Boolean values to be ezt.boolean - essentially True -> "yes"
                     reference[refs][item] = ezt.boolean(reference[refs][item])
             # convert the dict into an object with attributes and append to the sequence
             sequence.append(type(seq, (), reference[refs]))